 Look for the label.
 Every vendor who is licensed is required to attach the "Officially Licensed Collegiate Products" label shown below.
 Be sure that the item you purchase is as authentic as your support for UNC Charlotte.
 And because each licensed vendor returns a portion of the money paid for the item to the University, purchasing only items that are licensed supports UNC Charlotte.
 Please support the vendors that support our University.

 CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-Learn more about getting licensed or contact our representative, Bryan Richter.
+Learn more about getting licensed or contact a representative at firstname.lastname@example.org.

 Allows a company to produce product bearing the trademarks of unlimited collegiate institutions for sale in designated retail channels, direct to consumer, and university departments and related entities.